TheMCOfficial/TheMCOfficial/README.md

 - 🌱 MAIN LANGUAGE:C++

 - 🌱 Languages that i know or have some knowledge of : Python,C++,C,R,Prolog
-- 🌱 Currently learning Java
+- 🌱 Currently learning JavaScript
 - 🌱 Possible languages that i will learn in the future: Javascript,Php

 - 💞️ I’m looking to collaborate on interesting projects that can help me get better and gain more knowledge in programming.